Mary Jean VonderBrink

 Through the years I have experienced many aspects of the equine world…from competing in Western, English and Dressage to trail riding and camping with my horse.
 I have been giving riding lessons in both English and Dressage to both children and adults focusing on the complete care of the horse for over 25 years.

-It is wonderful to see the development of confidence and self esteem that comes from connecting with a horse.
+It is wonderful to see the personal development that happens when connecting with a horse.

 Horses have always played an important role in my life, whether it was just dreaming about them and wishing I had one or realizing my dream of owning one.
 I have experienced the benefits of horses firsthand and am very excited to have found a way to share this type of learning with others who may not be as horse-crazy as I.